Guide to studying Theology & Religious Studies

 Theology & Religious Studies is a composite of many fields, making it a good choice for someone who is either unsure of their speciality or hasn't yet decided where they want to go.
 Aspects of other subject areas such as philosophy and history are also included.

 This is not a degree that will keep you in the lecture hall from nine to five.
-There's plenty of time for personal study, research and reflection – good for those who like independent learning.
+There's plenty of time for personal study, research and reflection – suitable for those who like independent learning.

 Read our six reasons to study Theology & Religious Studies for more information on why you might choose this subject area.